Just one year after working with a real estate agent, over 70% of buyers have forgotten that agent’s name.

 Give Clients An Incredible Experience

 The most surefire way to have repeat clients is to provide a top-notch experience.
 Always be responsive, patient, and honest with your clients.
-As well, balance their needs with their budget in order to leave them with a house they truly love.

 No matter how much you remind a past client of your brand, nobody wants to work with an agent they had a bad experience with.
 Therefore, you must first consistently be a high-quality agent before you can even think about getting returning clients.